CGATOxford/CGATPipelines/CGATPipelines/pipeline_docs/pipeline_rnaseqqc/contents.rst

 What the report does not cover
 ==============================

-This report is a preliminary analysis only!!.
+This report is a generic preliminary analysis.
 These figures are not publication quality and there may be other experiment specific exploratory analysis that should be carried out - this will be depend on the design of individual experiments.

 Contents